+Parties.14
-Sex includes, but is not limited to, pregnancy, childbirth, breastfeeding or any related medical condition(s). $\frac{16}{10}$

-Gender Identity means a person's identification as male, female, a gender different from the person's sex at birth, or transgender.
+Gender means sex, and includes Gender Identity, Gender Expression, and transgender.
+It Q. also includes sex stereotyping.
+Sex includes, but is not limited to pregnancy, childbirth, breastfeeding or any related medical conditions.
+Gender Identity means a person's identification as male, female, a gender different from the person's sex at birth or transgender.
 Gender Expression means a person's gender-related appearance or behavior whether or not stereotypically associated with the person's assigned sex at birth.
 Sex stereotype means an assumption about a person's appearance or behavior or about an individual's ability or inability to perform certain kinds of work based on a myth, social expectation, or generalization about the individual's sex.
 Transgender is a general term that refers to a person whose gender identity differs from the person's sex at birth.
-A transgender person may or may not have a gender expression that is different from the social expectations of the sex assigned at birth.
+A transgender person may or may not have a gender expression that is different from the social expectation of the sex assigned at birth.
 A transgender person may or may not identify as transsexual.
 Gender is a Protected Status.

-R. Genetic Information means17:

-The person's genetic tests.

-The genetic tests of the person's family members.

-The manifestation of a disease or disorder in the person's family members.

-Any request for, or receipt of genetic services, or participation in clinical research that includes genetic services, by a person or any person's family member.

-Genetic Information does not include information about the sex or age of any person.
+Genetic Information means: R. · The Student's genetic tests. • The genetic tests of the Student's family members. • The manifestation of a disease or disorder in the Student's family members.
+Any request for, or receipt of genetic services, or participation in clinical research that includes genetic services, by a Student or any Student's family member. · Genetic Information does not include information about any Student's sex or age.
 Genetic Information is a Protected Status.

-Harassment means unwelcome conduct engaged in because of a Complainant's Protected Status and:

-Submission to, or rejection of, the conduct is made a term or condition of the Complainant's employment; or

-Submission to or rejection of such conduct by the Complainant is used as the basis or threatened to be used as the basis for employment actions or decision affecting the Complainant; or

-The conduct is sufficiently severe or pervasive that its effect, whether or not intended, could be considered by a reasonable person in the shoes of the Complainant, and is in fact considered by the Complainant, as intimidating, hostile or offensive.
+Harassment means unwelcome conduct, based on the Complainant's Protected Status, that is S. sufficiently severe, persistent or pervasive that its effect, whether or not intended, could be considered by a reasonable person in the shoes of the Complainant, and is in fact considered by the Complainant, as limiting her/his ability to participate in or benefit from the services, activities or opportunities offered by the University.
+Investigator means the person tasked by a Campus with investigating a Complaint.

-Harassment includes, but is not limited to, verbal harassment (e.g., epithets, derogatory comments, or slurs), physical harassment (e.g., assault, impeding or blocking movement, or any physical interference with normal work or movement), and visual forms of harassment (e.g., derogatory posters, cartoons, drawings, symbols, or gestures.)

-T. Investigator means the person tasked by a Campus with investigating a Complaint.
 All Investigators shall receive annual training regarding such issues as the laws governing Discrimination, Harassment and Retaliation; Title IX and VAWA/Campus SaVE Act; as well as other related state and federal laws prohibiting Discrimination, Harassment and Retaliation based on Gender or Sex, including Sex Discrimination, Sexual Harassment, Sexual Misconduct, Dating and Domestic Violence, and Stalking; Complainant, Respondent, Employee, and witness privacy rights; and the Family Educational Rights and Privacy Act of 1974 (FERPA).
-For matters involving Sex Discrimination, Sexual Harassment, Sexual Misconduct, Dating or Domestic Violence, or Stalking, the Investigator shall also receive annual training on how to conduct an investigation process that protects the safety of the Complainant(s) and the University community.
+For matters involving Sex Discrimination, Sexual Harassment, Sexual Misconduct, Dating or Domestic Violence or Stalking, the Investigator shall also receive annual training on how to conduct an investigation process that protects the safety of the Complainant(s) and the University community.
 (See also Executive Order 1095 regarding required training for Sexual Harassment and Sexual Misconduct investigations.)